-The Hawkins Law Firm provides the following answers to questions frequently encountered in our estate planning and probate legal practice located in Albertville, Arab, and Guntersville, Alabama.
+The Hawkins Law Firm provides the following answers to questions frequently encountered in our estate planning and probate legal practice located in, Arab, Guntersville and Scottsboro, Alabama.
 If you have other questions or need legal advice and representation in an Alabama probate matter, please contact The Hawkins Law Firm for a consultation.

 Q. How long does probate take?